CD player and USB-DAC

 The result of this interaction is the audible achievement of a spatial and temporal precision.
 It is no longer necessary to ask the question of deep bass registers, of nuances or transparency of reproduction - the discussion about top performances in terms of sound is over here.
 Rather, new standards are set for continuity and naturalness of reproduction.
 Simply put, compared to the best digital playback devices, whether CD or streaming, a metronom sounds lively and authentic.

-Put simply, the amount of bits theoretically determines the greatest possible dynamic range.
+The number of bits determines the distance between the background noise and the maximum amplitude and therefore the dynamic range.
 It does not mean the amount of information on the time axis (left-right).
-The amount of bits is often mistakenly confused with the accuracy or amount of detail.
+The amount of bits is sometimes mistakenly confused with the accuracy or amount of detail.

 How much dynamic range is required?